8 Sneaky But Effective Simple School-Improvement Strategies

 4. Pick your battles

 Sometimes, you may have to discuss the thinking behind the change you’re making.
 And that discussion might encounter some resistance.
-Know when to listen and when to talk (and be sure to really listen).
+Know when to listen and when to talk (and be sure to really listen) and understand the value of timing.

 5. Don’t start a clique